Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 # Glamorous Magic
 Starting at 18th level, you learn additional spells as detailed below.

-**Greater Invisibility.** You cast the [[Greater Invisibility]] spell on yourself without a spell slot or components.
-Once you do, you can't do so again until you finish a long rest unless you expend 4 Fey Energy Points (no action required) to restore your use of it.
+**Greater Invisibility.** You can expend 4 Fey Energy Points to cast the [[Greater Invisibility]] spell on yourself without a spell slot or components.
 Your spellcasting ability for it is Charisma.

-**Polymorph.** You can cast the [[Polymorph]] spell without a spell slot or components.
-Once you do, you can't do so again until you finish a long rest unless you expend 4 Fey Energy Points (no action required) to restore your use of it.
+**Dimension Door.** You can expend 4 Fey Energy Points to cast the [[Dimension Door]] spell without a spell slot or components.
 Your spellcasting ability for it is Charisma.

 [:classes/fighter/fey-warrior:]